 We encourage children to take responsibility for their own reading and reward this independence through our 'Responsible Reader Award'.
 These are awarded on a half termly basis.
 Children benefit greatly from reading at least three times a week at home and discussing their books with an adult.
 Through this they can share their enjoyment in reading and create positive reading habits.

 Children in Years 1 to Year 3 take home a paper reading record where parents can record evidence of reading at home.
 This is reviewed by the class teacher during Reading Activity lessons and books are changed.
-In Years 4 to 6, children use an online reading record called 'Go Read'.
-Parents, children and staff can access their Go Read account to record home reading, receive reading awards and write reading comments.
+In Years 4 to 6, children use an online reading record called 'Boom Reader' (more information can be found below).
+Parents, children and staff can access their Boom Reader account to record home reading, receive reading awards and write reading comments.

-Here you can find help and guides to using Go Read - our online reading records for children in Years 4 to 6.
+Below you can find help and guides to using Boom Reader - our online reading records for children in Years 4 to 6.

 At home you can use the ‘reading gems’ to help to develop your child's reading skills.
 These provide a range of question stems to get children thinking and to delve deeper into a text.

-Additionally, visit the Book Trust website (link below) for Top Tips on reading at home with your child.
+Additionally, visit the Book Trust Website for Top Tips on reading at home with your child.